luke-park/SecureCompatibleEncryptionExamples/README.md

 The following result of `encryptString` was used as a test vector.
 > +0ACFp6Q6l7ZruERTYgJpElm0aI/E6spg1fVmHNzzaBhZKmqx+5no0ieoVK0h/Fhpw==

 When decrypted using the password "world", the result should be "hello".
-I very much welcome examples in other languages provided they keep compatibility with the existing examples.
+Examples in other languages are very much welcome provided they keep compatibility with the existing examples.

 ## Dependencies
 - **Java**: No dependencies, requires Java 8 JRE.
 - **NodeJS**: No dependencies.
 - **Golang**: Requires `golang.org/x/crypto/pbkdf2`, installed using `go get`.
 View on GoDoc [here](https://godoc.org/golang.org/x/crypto/pbkdf2).
 - **C#**: Requires `BouncyCastle`, see [this NuGet package](https://www.nuget.org/packages/BouncyCastle/) or view [on the web](http://www.bouncycastle.org/csharp/).
+- **PHP**: Requires at least PHP 7.1, no actual dependencies.